Islamic Republic of Iran Air Force: Current inventory

 In 2007, Iraq asked Iran to return some of the scores of Iraqi fighter planes that flew there ahead of the Gulf War in 1991.
-As of 2014, Iran was receptive to the demands and was working on refurbishing an unspecified number of jets.
+In 2014, Iran was receptive to the demands and was working on refurbishing an unspecified number of jets.
 In late 2014, Iran returned 130 military aircraft to Iraq.

-Rumored future expansion plans
+Reported future expansion plans

-A 13-year long UN arms embargo imposed on Iran was lifted on 18 October 2020.
-Although there was speculation that when the arms embargo ended the Iranian Air Force would undertake an expansion and modernization program, it is not likely.
+In October 2020, a 13-year long UN arms embargo imposed on Iran was lifted.
+However, the poor state of Iran's finances and the threat of American sanctions on those trading with Iran made it unlikely that Tehran would make large foreign orders for military equipment.
+In November 2023, deputy defense minister Mehdi Farahi said that plans had been finalized for the Iranian armed forces to receive Sukhoi Su-35s, Yakovlev Yak-130s and Mil Mi-28s.

-One of the most crucial aspects of this program, along with the personnel training and facilities construction, will be the purchase of the most advanced Russian and Chinese jets in considerable quantities.
-There have been rumors that the IRIAF would be interested in the following aircraft for its modernization program:
+There have been reports that the IRIAF would be interested in the following aircraft for its modernization program: